Cheukting/py03_101/README.md

 `pyo3_runtime.PanicException: no file found: Os { code: 2, kind: NotFound, message: "No such file or directory" }`

 This is expected as that file does not exist.
-In our Rust code:
+As in our Rust code:

 ```
 let mut file = File::open(filename).expect("File not exist");
 ```

-This state's that Rust will panic and terminate when the file cannot be opened.
-PyO3 will turn it into a PanicException in Python.
-In Python, if a file does not exist, we will get an FileNotFoundError instead.
-So let's see if we can make it raise a FileNotFoundError just like Python.
+This stated that Rust will panic and terminate when the file cannot be opened.
+PyO3 will turn it into a **PanicException** in Python.
+In Python, if a file does not exist, we will get an **FileNotFoundError** instead.
+So let's make it raising a **FileNotFoundError** just like Python.

 To understand how to do it, we need to have some understand of how errors are handled in Rust.
 You can see [this chapter of The Rust Book](https://doc.rust-lang.org/book/ch09-00-error-handling.html) for more information as in this workshop we will not go into details.
 This is what we will do, first we will include the `PyFileNotFoundError` provided by PyO3: